0xmahmoudJo0/DAO/README.md

 const chalk = require('chalk');
 ```

-- declare executer, proposal and the voters, and give each of them a token:
+- declare the executor, proposal, and the voters, and give each of them a `5` token :

   ```solidity
    const [executor, proposer, voter1, voter2, voter3, voter4, voter5] = accounts;